itfrombit/osx_handmade/README.md

 osx_handmade
 ============

-A port of Handmade Hero (http://handmadehero.org) for OS X.
+A port of Handmade Hero (http://handmadehero.org) for macOS.

-This repository works with Casey's source code from Day 560.
+This repository works with Casey's source code from Day 575.

 If you are compiling for the first time, you might want to skip down to the [Compiling and Running](#compiling-and-running) section first.

-This OS X platform layer code does not need to be updated for every episode of Handmade Hero, although I do test each day's code on OS X. If you see "missing" days in this OS X repository, it just means that the most recent version of the OS X platform layer will work.
-For example, day 405 of the OS X platform layer will work with Casey's Handmade Hero days 405 through 409.
+This macOS platform layer code does not need to be updated for every episode of Handmade Hero, although I do test each day's code on macOS.
+If you see "missing" days in this macOS repository, it just means that the most recent version of the macOS platform layer will work.
+For example, day 405 of the macOS platform layer will work with Casey's Handmade Hero days 405 through 409.

 # Recent Update Notes

+## Day 575 Note

+Hot loading of the renderer is now supported.

+The default make target is now `make quick`, which recompiles all of the code, but does not rebuild the application bundle.
+This will prevent re-importing the asset libraries on startup.

+If you want to rebuild the application bundles and force a re-import of the asset libraries, you now run `make full`.

 ## Day 552 Note: